ArasLabs/cui-shortcut/README.md

 ## Project Details

-**Built Using:** Aras 11.0 SP9
+**Built Using:** Aras 11.0 SP12
-**Browsers Tested:** Internet Explorer 11, Firefox 45 ESR, Chrome
+**Browsers Tested:** Internet Explorer 11, Firefox 62, Chrome 69

-> Though built and tested using Aras 11.0 SP9, this project should function in versions 11.0 SP7 and greater.
+> Though built and tested using Aras 11.0 SP12.
 The CUI tools this project was built on were introduced in 11.0 SP7.

 ## Installation